top of page

 Illa Roja

-To the north, you’ll find Fornells, Sa Tuna and Sa Riera which are all small beaches attached to small villages, but there’s nothing to write home about and parking in these little villages can be problematic in the summer.
+To the north, you’ll find Fornells, Sa Tuna and Sa Riera which are all small beaches attached to small villages.
+We don't tend to go to these little places as the parking is a real problem in the summer.
 The next big beach is the jewel in the skinny-dipping crown.
 Illa Roja.
 This is about 40 minutes to the north of the Villa and about as far as we go.
 The beaches don’t stop here… there are some wonderful places to visit further north, but not really close enough to be classed as a local beach.

 Heading south from the Villa, we suggest taking the Cami de ronda (coastal path) and try out the classic Calas which are unaccessible by car.
-In between Sant Antoni de Calonge and Platja d’Aro, you’ll find a number of small intimate beaches away from the tourist route.
+In between Sant Antoni de Calonge and Platja d’Aro, you’ll find a number of tiny little calas which are very popular with the locals.
+Also, along the way, you'll find Cala Cristus which has a pretty good chiringuito.
+The whole walk to Platja d'Aro will take about an 90 minutes and is highly recommended to see the real Costa Brava.

 bottom of page